Cricket-Ex-Australia captain Ponting taken to hospital after heart scare - reports | Sports-Games

 - Australia

 According to the reports, Ponting left the Perth Stadium around lunchtime after feeling unwell.
-Reports added that the 47-year-old, who is part of the Seven Network's commentary team for Australia's two-test home series against West Indies, told colleagues he was feeling alright but went to hospital as a precaution.
+The 47-year-old, who is part of the Seven Network's commentary team for Australia's two-test home series against West Indies, told colleagues he was feeling alright but went to hospital as a precaution, reports added.

 "Ricky Ponting is unwell and will not be providing commentary for the remainder of today's coverage," a spokesperson for broadcaster Channel 7 said in a statement to Australian media.
 "It's not yet known if Ponting will return to commentate on Saturday, or the remainder of the test."